 Is the measure of the best candidate who is best when things go well, or who is best when responding to difficult challenges?
 The short answer is, they evaluate both scenarios in an interview.

-What do Hiring Managers look for in your answer?
+What do hiring managers look for in your answer?

 One of the key things hiring managers look for in this answer is honesty.
 Talking about challenges or conflicts can be a touchy or tricky subject, and recruiters scrutinize this question even more so.